Image via @ ReneS

 When: December 7th

 According to local tradition the Devil lurks in house corners, under every bed and in the garbage bins.
 Therefore, on 7th December of every year the locals clean their houses and streets, setting the garbage on fire at 6 o’clock in the evening.
 Usually, on top of the burning pile they also throw a figure of the Devil.
+Certainly an unusual addition to our list of December festivals.

 Image via @ Box of Badgers